Using Qt Bridge for Sketch

 - Child exports each asset of the selected group or layer a separate PNG file, with references to the images in the component file.
 You select the image format in the Asset Format field.

 - Merged merges the selected groups and layers into the parent artboard or group as one item.

 - Skipped completely skips the selected layer.

-- In the QML Type field, specify the QML type or Qt Quick Studio Component to morph this layer into.
-The generated component will be of this type.
+- In the Component field, specify the component or Qt Quick Studio Component to morph this layer into.
+The component that is generated during import will be of this type.
 For example, if you drew a rectangle, you can export it as a Rectangle component.
-You can provide the import statement of the module where the QML type is defined in the Imports field.
+You can provide the import statement of the module where the component is defined in the Imports field.

-- In the Imports field, enter additional import statements to have them added to the generated QML file.
+- In the Imports field, enter additional import statements to have them added to the generated code file.
 For example, to use Qt Quick Controls 2.3, you need the import statement

 QtQuick.Controls 2.3and to use Qt Quick Studio Components 1.0, you need the import statement

 QtQuick.Studio.Components 1.0.
 You can also import a module as an alias.